MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 - [Disabling authenticity](disabling-application-authenticity)
 - [Configuring authenticity](configuring-application-authenticity)

-## Authenticity Flow
+## Application Authenticity Flow
+By default, the application-authenticity security check is run during the application's runtime registration with MobileFirst Server, which occurs the first time an instance of the application attempts to connect to the server.

-Once an application has passed the Authenticity challenge, an Authenticity scope is granted.
-For as long as the token is valid, the Authenticity challenge will not occur again.
+Once an application has passed the authenticity challenge, an authenticity scope is granted.
+For as long as the token is valid, the authenticity challenge will not occur again.
 See [Configuring authenticity](configuring-authenticity) to learn how this can be customized.

 ![Authenticity flow](check_flow.jpg)